Clemapfel/Mousetrap.jl/README.md

 + Allow filtering and searching of selectable widget containers such as `ListView` and `ColumnView`
 + Allow adding custom signals that use the GLib marshalling system
 + Allow bundling of mousetrap apps, their resources, and all their dependencies into a portable C-executable
-+ Fully polish interactive use from within the REPL
 + Make all functions that modify the global state thread-safe
 + Expose the full `GtkTextView` and `GtkSourceView` interface, making `TextView` a fully feature text editor
-+ Allow binding textures to fragment shader uniforms at texture unit 1 or higher, currently, only texture unit 0 is supported
-+ Add 3D shapes and geometry shaders

 ---